-One of the great things about Ethiopian coffees is the complete mix of varieties or should we say cultivars.
-An estimated of between six thousand and ten thousand cultivars exist naturally in the Ethiopian highlands and is commonly grouped under the name heirloom.
-Cross-pollination of genetics is totally amazing.
+One of the great things about Ethiopian coffees is the complete mix of varieties, or should we say cultivars.
+An estimate of between six thousand and ten thousand cultivars exist naturally in the Ethiopian highlands, and are commonly grouped under the name heirloom.
+Cross-pollination of genetics is totally astonishing.
 So much so that there are more cultivars of arabica in heirloom coffee in Ethiopia than there are in the rest of the world.

 Guji, as a region